 Mr. Pinkerton is the founder of several technology companies, has taken one company public and is a named inventor on over 100 issued/pending patents.
-His patented products have generated sales in excess of $500 million and reduced the carbon footprint of customers by approximately 1 million tons.
+His patented products have generated sales in excess of $1 billion and reduced the carbon footprint of customers by approximately 1 million tons.
 Mr. Pinkerton is a recipient of the EY Entrepreneur of the Year Award for central Texas.
 He studied physics at Albion College and Columbia University.

 Prior to joining Clean Energy Labs, Dr. Lackowski was the Chief Scientist at the Center for Nano and Molecular Science and Technology at the University of Texas at Austin.
 In that position, he provided internal scientific consulting to over 300 center users, was instrumental in securing external funding (including a recently awarded $15 million Department of Energy Frontier research center) and managed the operation of a shared $50 million nanoscience instrumentation facility.
 Dr. Lackowski also held scientific positions at Sandia National Laboratories and Texas A&M University.

 Dr. Lackowski received his PhD and MS degrees from Northwestern University in physical chemistry.
 He received his BS degree from the University of Illinois at Urbana-Champaign in chemistry.
 He has authored or co-authored 19 papers on various aspects of surface nanotechnology including developing novel scanning probe microscopic techniques and has served as a reviewer of nanotechnology grants submitted to the National Science Foundation.

 Prior to joining Clean Energy Labs, Mr. Badger was the Principal Controls Engineer at Active Power (NASDAQ: ACPW, acquired by Langley Holdings).
 In this capacity he developed novel control methods for the company's core technologies including partial magnetic bearings for energy-storage flywheels, line-interactive utility voltage regulation and electromechanical energy conversion.
 He is a named inventor on over twenty patents.

 Mr. Badger received a BS in electrical engineering from the University of Texas at Austin where he also worked as a research assistant at the UT Center for Electromechanics.
 After graduation, he worked for Texas Memory Systems in Houston, developing high bandwidth, multi-ported memory systems and high speed array processors.